MattStockton/MattStockton.github.io/_posts/2024-07-11-using-llms-to-build-software.markdown

 ---
 layout: single
 title: "Using LLMs to Build Software - A Working Game in 5 Minutes"
-excerpt: "I built a playable word game in 5 minutes using Claude’s Artifacts feature — no coding required.
-LLMs are making software development more accessible, reducing the time to prototype, and enabling new types of small, custom applications that wouldn’t have been built before."
+excerpt: "I built a playable word game in 5 minutes using Claude's Artifacts feature — no coding required.
+LLMs are making software development more accessible, reducing the time to prototype, and enabling new types of small, custom applications that wouldn't have been built before."
+category: "Building with LLMs"
+tags: ["claude", "artifacts", "software-development", "prototyping", "no-code"]
 ---

 <img src="/docs/assets/images/wordspy/1.png" width="600px" height="600px"/>